CapsCollective/raylib-cpp-starter/README.md

 # Raylib C++ Starter
 The Raylib C++ Starter kit is a template project that provides a simple starter template for the [raylib](https://github.com/raysan5/raylib) game tools library incorporating the [raylib-cpp](https://github.com/robloach/raylib-cpp) C++ bindings and using [Make](https://www.gnu.org/software/make/) for building.
-The starter kit can automatcially clone down raylib and the bindings, compile them, and setup the project for conditional compilation using a static library.
+The starter kit can automatcially clone down raylib and the bindings, compile them, and setup the project for separate compilation using a static library.

 > Why static linking?